Koombooloomba Hydro Power Station

-Koombooloomba Hydro Power Station is a hydroelectric power station at Koombooloomba Dam, Queensland, Australia.
+The Koombooloomba Hydro Power Station is a run-of-the-river small hydroelectric power station at Koombooloomba Dam, in Far North Queensland, Australia.
 Koombooloomba has one turbo generator, with a generating capacity of 7.3 MW of electricity.
 The power station is owned by CleanCo.

 The power station was commissioned in 1999, capturing energy from existing water releases required for the operation of Kareeya Hydro Power Station.